seldon/scrapy/docs/topics/request-response.rst

 FormRequest objects
 -------------------

-The FormRequest class extends the base :class:`Request` with functionality for dealing with HTML forms.
+The :class:`FormRequest` class extends the base :class:`Request` with functionality for dealing with HTML forms.
 It uses `lxml.html forms`_  to pre-populate form fields with form data from :class:`Response` objects.